Swedish Air Force: Future of the Swedish Air Force

-At RIAT 2022, the commander of the Swedish Air Force stated that the air force in the future (2030) will consist of 60 Jas 39C/D and 60 Jas 39E in a total of 7 fighter squadrons.
+During the 2026 Farnborough airshow the commander of the Swedish Air Force stated that the air force in the near future will consist of 60 Jas 39C/D and 72 Jas 39E.

 In November 2022, the Strategic Defence Plan was published in which it was announced that all NH90 helicopters will be phased out and replaced, additional Sikorsky Black Hawks will be ordered for the tactical transport role, a new medium sized helicopter for the ASW/ASuW role will be selected.

 Saab JAS 39 Gripen E

 Currently the Swedish Air Force main fighter is the Saab JAS 39 Gripen, in the C/D versions.
 By 2018 95 fighters were active with about 30 of these being updated from the A version.

 The heavily modernised E version will augment the current fleet of Gripen C/D. The aircraft includes a new Active Electronically Scanned Array (AESA) radar, an Infrared search and track (IRST) sensor and is powered by the improved General Electric F414G.
 Gripen E also has an increased maximum take-off weight, carries more fuel and has two more hardpoints than the Gripen C/D allowing it to carry more weapons.
 The upgrade also includes the integration of new weapons like the Meteor air-to-air missile.
-In 2013 Saab signed an agreement with the Swedish Defence Materiel Administration for 60 new Gripen E. JAS 39E will join the Swedish Air Force in 2025 and is planned to remain in service until at least 2060.
+In 2013 Saab signed an agreement with the Swedish Defence Materiel Administration for 60 new Gripen E. The first JAS 39E was handed over to the Skaraborg wing (F 7) in October 2025 and the model is planned to remain in service until at least 2060.
+In 2026 the Swedish government announced plans to order an additional 12 Gripen E at a later date.